 - Growing National Network of Approved Lenders: Our network of approved lenders includes both large national companies and local banks to suit your needs.
 Our Lenders have also been trained on the unique circumstances of Native homeownership.

-- No monthly mortgage insurance: a one-time up front 1.5% guarantee fee is paid at closing and can be financed into the loan.
+- Annual mortgage premium .15 percent payable monthly: a one-time up front 1.5% guarantee fee is paid at closing and can be financed into the loan.

 - Protection from predatory lending: Our program reviews fees our approved lenders charge to ensure the amounts are reasonable and comply with the program standards.
 Section 184 loans cannot be used for Adjustable Rate Mortgages (ARMs).